Skip to content

 • You’re building a library that runs arbitrary user-provided graphs

 In those cases, use LangGraph directly.
-NeoGraph is a standard LangGraph graph underneath — you can always drop down to the raw API.
-The Node(mode='raw', ...) escape hatch exists exactly for this: a function with the standard (state, config) -> dict signature runs inside an otherwise @node-decorated pipeline.
+NeoGraph wraps a standard LangGraph graph underneath — you can always drop down to it via .graph on the compiled result to reach any method the facade doesn’t delegate.
+The Node(mode='raw', ...) escape hatch exists for the same reason at the node level: a function with the standard (state, config) -> dict signature runs inside an otherwise @node-decorated pipeline.

 NeoGraph compiles to LangGraph, so you never lose access to the LangGraph ecosystem.
 What you gain is a shorter path from “I know what I want the pipeline to do” to “the graph exists and runs correctly”.
 The compiler handles the mechanical wiring; you write the logic.